 - From what I can tell talks have made it worse because it is one faction of GOP making deals with another one, neither is going to be happy, and this seems to be making the bill even less liberal and progressive friendly.

-- One might think passing or not passing the AHCA will make Trump look good, but this is a catch 22, both will make him look bad (as both result in negatives real people will feel and will call “TrumpCare”).
+- One might think that either passing or not passing the AHCA will make Trump look good, but this is a catch 22; both will make him look bad as both result in negatives that people will feel and will call “TrumpCare.”

 - In other words, Trump should turn healthcare into an episode of the apprentice, giving states and healthcare advocates a chance to submit ideas and plans.
 Then he can help choose a plan like he crowns a Miss America.

 This tactic accomplishes a few things.
 1. It removes the catch-22 and kicks the can down the road, and 2.
-It governs in-line with what people voted for (sure a fraction of the base voted him in on “lock-her up” and “build a wall”… but these far-right policies don’t play outside of that faction, the real base simply voted for “hope and change” and “not the establishment”.
-Simple as that, ignore it at your own peril.)
+It governs in-line with what people voted for (sure a fraction of the base voted him in on “lock-her up” and “build a wall,” but these far-right policies don’t play outside of that faction.
+The real base voted for “hope and change” and “not the establishment.”
+It’s as simple as that, ignore it at your peril.

-By seeking actual good policy at a state level it turns healthcare into a fun opportunity for fresh non-establishment ideas and takes the heat off the current situation (which will end in disappointment no matter which direction it goes).
+By seeking good policy at a state level, healthcare becomes an opportunity for fresh non-establishment ideas and takes the heat off the current situation (which will end in disappointment no matter which direction it goes).

-For me, the only real workable option is single payer, the other option is a public option, the other option is actually increasing Medicaid expansion (all result in providers not getting “screwed over” by bureaucrats…. which is what is happening with the AHCA’s removal of tens of millions… of Trump voters by the way).
+As far as I can tell, the only real workable option is single payer; the other option is a public option.
+The public option is increasing Medicaid expansion.
+All result in providers not getting “screwed over” by bureaucrats, which is what will happen with the AHCA’s removal of tens of millions (of Trump voters by the way).

-Trump is good at reality TV and business, both of those areas of life are about working a deal out between parties.
+Trump excels at reality TV and has made money in business; both of those areas of life are about working a deal out with parties.

-Washington doesn’t work like that, the GOP want to strong arm in a bad policy here.
+Washington doesn’t work like that; the GOP wants to strong arm in a harmful policy.

-This isn’t going to work out well for Trump (I think Bannon even said this).
-Don’t fall into the trap of thinking a deal can be made between factions of GOP that will somehow undo this healthcare already called TrumpCare.
+This isn’t going to work out well for Trump.
+(I think Bannon even said this.)
+Don’t fall into the trap of thinking a deal can be made between factions of GOP that will somehow undo the healthcare that is already called TrumpCare.

-So flip the script and give states like Indiana (with Pence’s HIP 2.0) a chance to bring a plan to the table.
+Why not flip the script and give states like Indiana (with Pence’s HIP 2.0) a chance to bring a plan to the table?

-Or even better, give the states funding and let them create their own plans and let us just drop the whole central planning thing (we need central funding, that is how taxes work, but I think real dealmaking could be made on state implementation).
+Or even better, give the funding to the states and let them create their plans.
+Maybe we should drop central planning.
+I know we need central funding; that is how taxes work, but I think real dealmaking could be made through state implementation.

-Icarus flew too high to fast, and while we still remember him today, the story was not about how “great” he was, it was about how he thought physics didn’t apply to him.
+Icarus flew too high too fast, and while we still remember him today, the story was not about how “great” he was; it was about how he thought science, particularly physics, didn’t apply to him.